Jeiwan/uniswapv3-book/content/docs/milestone_2/generalize-minting.md

 # Generalize Minting

-Now, we're ready to update `mint` function so it calculates the amounts of tokens instead of hard coding them.
+Now, we're ready to update `mint` function so we don't need to hard code values anymore and can calculate them instead.

 ## Indexing Initialized Ticks

-Recall that, in `mint` function, we update the TickInfo mapping to store information about available liquidity at ticks.
+Recall that, in the `mint` function, we update the TickInfo mapping to store information about available liquidity at ticks.
 Now, we also need to index newly initialized ticks in the bitmap index–we'll later use this index to find next initialized tick during swapping.